ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 Building and Running the SRW App
 =====================================

 The Unified Forecast System (:term:`UFS`) Short-Range Weather (SRW) Application is an :term:`umbrella repository` consisting of a number of different :ref:`components <Components>` housed in external repositories.
-Once the SRW App is configured and built, users can generate predictions of atmospheric behavior over a limited spatial area and on time scales ranging from minutes out to several days.
+Once the SRW App is built, users can configure an experiment and generate predictions of atmospheric behavior over a limited spatial area and on time scales ranging from minutes out to several days.

 This chapter walks users through how to build and run the "out-of-the-box" case for the SRW App.
 However, the steps are relevant to any SRW Application experiment and can be modified to suit user goals.
-The "out-of-the-box" SRW App case builds a weather forecast for June 15-16, 2019.
+The out-of-the-box SRW App case builds a weather forecast for June 15-16, 2019.
 Multiple convective weather events during these two days produced over 200 filtered storm reports.
 Severe weather was clustered in two areas: the Upper Midwest through the Ohio Valley and the Southern Great Plains.
 This forecast uses a predefined 25-km Continental United States (:term:`CONUS`) domain (RRFS_CONUS_25km), the Global Forecast System (:term:`GFS`) version 16 physics suite (FV3_GFS_v16 :term:`CCPP`), and :term:`FV3`-based GFS raw external model data for initialization.

 .. attention::

-   All UFS applications support `four platform levels <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`_.
+   The SRW Application has `four levels of support <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__.
 The steps described in this chapter will work most smoothly on preconfigured (Level 1) systems.
-On Level 1 systems, all of the required libraries for building community releases of UFS models and applications are available in a central location.
-This guide can serve as a starting point for running the SRW App on other systems, too, but the user may need to perform additional troubleshooting.
+This chapter can also serve as a starting point for running the SRW App on other systems, but the user may need to perform additional troubleshooting.

 .. note::
-   The :ref:`container approach <QuickstartC>` is recommended for a smoother build and run experience.
+   The :ref:`container approach <QuickstartC>` is recommended for a smoother first-time build and run experience.
 Building without a container allows for the use of the Rocoto workflow manager and may allow for more customization.
-However, the non-container approach requires more in-depth system-based knowledge, especially on Level 3 and 4 systems; it is less appropriate for beginners.
+However, the non-container approach requires more in-depth system-based knowledge, especially on Level 3 and 4 systems, so it is less appropriate for beginners.

 The overall procedure for generating an experiment is shown in :numref:`Figure %s <AppOverallProc>`, with the scripts to generate and run the workflow shown in red.
 The steps are as follows: